jazzband/tablib/docs/development.rst

 .. admonition:: Excluding Support

-    If the format excludes support for an import/export mechanism (*eg.* :class:`csv <tablib.Dataset.csv>` excludes :class:`Databook <tablib.Databook>` support), simply don't define the respective functions.
+    If the format excludes support for an import/export mechanism (*eg.*
+    :class:`csv <tablib.Dataset.csv>` excludes
+    :class:`Databook <tablib.Databook>` support),
+    simply don't define the respective functions.
     Appropriate errors will be raised.

-2.

-    Add your new format module to the :class:`tablib.formats.avalable` tuple.
+2. Add your new format module to the :class:`tablib.formats.avalable` tuple.

-3.
-    Add a mock property to the :class:`Dataset <tablib.Dataset>` class with verbose `reStructured Text`_ docstring.
+3. Add a mock property to the :class:`Dataset <tablib.Dataset>` class with a verbose `reStructured Text`_ docstring.
 This alleviates IDE confusion, and allows for pretty auto-generated Sphinx_ documentation.

 4. Write respective :ref:`tests <testing>`.